How Can I Get Back Into Shape

 Getting back into shape

-Start with some gentle walking, building up a bit of speed after a
+- Start with some gentle walking, building up a bit of speed after a few sessions.

 - Pelvic floor exercises can be done pretty much anywhere.

 - Once your doctor says it’s OK, try some aerobic exercise; a local exercise class, dancing in your front room, a brisk walk or swimming.

 - Some mums even use their baby as part of their exercise routine!
 If you’re walking, take the buggy.

 The key is little and often.
 Aim to work 10 minutes of exercise into your routine here and there to begin with, working up to 30 minutes three times a week.
 But always remember to listen to your body!

 A healthy diet